 The Corporate Strategy sets out the high-level objectives and targets of the PSI over 3-5 years whereas the annual Service Plan explains how the PSI will carry out specific actions, which will deliver the objectives set out in the Corporate Strategy.
 The preparation and implementation of an annual Service Plan is central to guiding and monitoring progress at an organisational and individual level.
-The Service Plan is developed by the Executive with input from the Advisory Committees for consideration by Council.
-The Council of the PSI approves the annual Service Plan and budget in December of each year, and monitors performance by reference to the plan and budget on a quarterly basis at Council meetings.
+The Council of the PSI approves the annual Service Plan and budget, and monitors performance by reference to the plan and budget on a quarterly basis.